openstack/charm-guide/doc/source/community/software-contrib/charm-readme-template.rst

 See the `rabbitmq-server`_ charm for an example of a native HA service.

-Regardless of the nature of the charm's HA implementation, the section should always include this boilerplate text, and :doc:`Alert <../contact>` the team if your charm is not conceptually covered in the specified resource:
+Regardless of the nature of the charm's HA implementation, the section should always include this boilerplate text, and :doc:`alert <../contact>` the team if your charm is not conceptually covered in the specified resource:

 .. code-block:: none